-You must access Cloudera Data Science Workbench from the Cloudera Data Science Workbench Domain configured when setting up the service, and not the hostname of the master node.
-Visiting the hostname of the master node will result in a 404 error.
+You must access Cloudera Data Science Workbench from the Cloudera Data Science Workbench Domain configured when setting up the service, and not the hostname of the master host.
+Visiting the hostname of the master host will result in a 404 error.

 The first account that you create becomes the site administrator.
 You may now use this account to create a new project and start using the workbench to run data science workloads.
 For a brief example, see Getting Started with the Cloudera Data Science Workbench.